oracle/docker-images/OracleWebCenterSites/README.md

    $ docker network create -d bridge WCSitesNet
 ```
 ### B. Mounting host directory as a data volume
-You need to mount volumes, which are directories stored outside a container's file system, to store database data files and WLS domain files.
-The default location of the volume in the container is "/var/lib/docker/volumes".
+You need to mount volumes, which are directories stored outside a container's file system, to store database data files and WebLogic domain files.
+The default location of the volume in the container is `/var/lib/docker/volumes`.

-This option lets you mount a directory from your Docker engine’s host to a container as volume.
+This option lets you mount a directory from your host to a container as volume.
 This volume is used to store database data files and WebLogic server domain files.
-The volume is created at this location <i>/scratch/DockerVolume/WCSitesVolume/</i>.
+The volume is created at this location `/scratch/DockerVolume/WCSitesVolume/`.

 To mount a host directory as a data volume, execute the below commands as **root** user.
 ```